 October-March: 10 am-4 pm

-Guided tours (in German) on the hour
+Guided tours on the hour (in German; approximately 50 minutes)

 Last guided tour:

 April-September: 5 pm

 Special tours on request (please call)

 4.50 euros regular

 open daily 9 am-6 pm